WordPress is a good CMS for SaaS companies planning to go to market quickly.

 If you can’t find an integration for a specific use case it’s easy to just to build your own.

 Integrating with a payment provider is easy too.
 Most offer their own plugins just for that, and payment plugins are offering all kinds of payment and subscription functions.
-Our solution, Mindspun Payments, integrates with Stripe and has been designed to be easy and lightweight and get you going in minutes.
+Have a look at our WordPress Stripe plugin which integrates with Stripe and has been designed to be easy and lightweight and get you going in minutes.

 This versatility is what makes WordPress the best choice, not just for building websites but also for integrating and managing various other software and services that work together perfectly.
 No WordPress SaaS plugin does it all, but the good news is that it’s not hard to string everything together, even if you’re not technical.